adubredu/digit_sim/README.md

 # digit_sim
 Pybullet simulation package for Digit robot.

 This digit simulation can perform both path planning and arm motion planning using Caelan Garrett's [pybullet_planning](https://pybullet-planning.readthedocs.io/en/latest/) package.
 It also uses [IKFast](http://openrave.org/docs/0.8.0/openravepy/ikfast/) as the inverse kinematics solver for Digit's arms.
+In my bid to skirt Digit's tedious bipedial locomotion trouble, I made the joints in Digit's legs fixed joints and attached a hoverboard beneath his long legs for good measure.

 ## Installation